-- 6.4.8 To date there have been no interventions by the council to accelerate the expansion of Digital Infrastructure in Lewisham. - 6.4.9 According to Summer 2019 broadband connectivity data prepared by the Office of Communications (Ofcom), Lewisham currently provides a high level of broadband provision, though it is approximately 6 per cent below the London average for ultrafast broadband availability (fibre to the cabinet FTTC technology).
-Critically, sections of the borough particularly in the north and between Forest Hill and Brockley are unable to access 30Mbps services, which may impact the ability of businesses in the creative industries to operate to their full potential.
+6.4.8 According to Summer 2019 broadband connectivity data prepared by the Office of Communications (Ofcom), Lewisham currently provides a high level of broadband provision, though it is approximately 6 per cent below the London average for ultra-fast broadband availability (fibre to the cabinet - FTTC technology).
+Critically, sections of the borough - particularly in the north and between Forest Hill and Brockley - are unable to access 30Mbps services, which may impact the ability of businesses in the creative industries to operate to their full potential.